By Dongfeng Zhou, AP, DAOM

 Coping with the Psychological Impact of Infertility

-Despite going through series or cycles of ART treatments, couples end up no bearing their own kids.
+Despite going through series or cycles of ART treatments, some couples still struggle and are unable to bear their own kids.
 In some cases, these women suspend their education, postpone their vacations, and disrupt their careers in the hopes that they will get some positive results.
 But that never happens.
 With respect to cost implication, IVF is an expensive procedure.
 For instance, medical experts estimate that it costs between $10,000 and $15,000 per cycle.
 This sum excludes the medications that go for $1500 and $3000 per cycle.
 Coughing up the sum for the procedure means so much for the average American women.
 In spite of the huge financial burden, it is rather disheartening that the procedure may not lead to the desired result.

 To cope with the challenge, you need to remember that IVF is no foolproof procedure, as its success rate is estimated at 54%.
 It is safe to state that it is a 50-50 thing.
 So, brace up for the downs while you hope for the best.
 If you didn’t get a positive result, it is not your fault, so you don’t have to blame yourself.
 Also, ensure that you agree with your partner before undergoing the treatment.
 Given the cost of the procedure, you should decide how much you are willing to spend on the procedure.
 If possible, speak with people who have gone through that procedure for some morale boost.
 More importantly, if you have already tried only ART but it didn’t work, you should try acupuncture.
 In fact, it is ideal to combine the two remedies.
 But why?
 You will find out shortly.